-Antaresia's are found in rocky areas or gorges and especially rocky habitat associated with water courses.
-They are slender and tend to be nippy as young but can be tamed.
-Children's Pythons, as with all pythons, are non - venomous snakes.
-They are a small sized python that may vary in size according to geographic origin.
-About a week prior to the snake 'sloughing' its skin the eyes turn a milky white colour as the old skin separates from the new skin underneath.
+Carpets are semi-arboreal pythons in nature.
+Some pythons tend to be nippy as young but can be tamed with some handling and patience.
+A rare exception is the Jungle Python which as adults can be slightly more aggressive than other species of Carpet Pythons.
+Carpet Pythons, as with all pythons, are non - venomous snakes.
+A about a week prior to the snake 'sloughing' its skin the eyes turn a milky white colour as the old skin separates from the new skin underneath.
 During this shedding period it is normal for your python to reject food.
-Children's make great and easy captives.
-They are low maintenance and have good personalities, not to mention a manageable size for anyone.
-Children's pythons have a lifespan of 15 - 20 years.
+Carpets make great and easy captives.
+They are low maintenance and have good personalities, and most subspecies are a manageable size for anyone.
+Carpet Pythons have a life - span of 15-20 years.